Radio Mercur: The first pirate radio

-Radio Mercur was probably the first commercial offshore radio station in the world and gave inspiration to a whole number of offshore radios or pirate radios in Sweden, Netherlands, Belgium and United Kingdom during the 1960s.
+Radio Mercur was probably the first commercial offshore radio station in the world and gave inspiration to a whole number of offshore radios or pirate radios in Sweden, the Netherlands, Belgium and the United Kingdom during the 1960s.
 The Danish press soon began to use the expression "pirate radio" on Radio Mercur, and a number of cartoons in newspapers and magazines pictured the radio station with pirate symbols.

 Radio Mercur used the fact that radio transmitting in international water was only regulated by international agreements; these didn't take into account the possibility to transmit regularly from an anchored ship.
 The inspiration for the radio station came from Radio Luxembourg and the American Voice of America, which broadcast from a military vessel, the USCGC Courier, in the Mediterranean.

 The success of Radio Mercur directly inspired other groups of radio enthusiasts to begin their own ship-based stations.
 These included the Dutch stations Radio Veronica and the artificial island based Radio Noordzee along with the Swedish stations Skånes Radio Mercur and Radio Nord close to Stockholm.

 Station and ships

+In the summer of 1958, 27-year-old office trainee Peer Jansen and his cousin Børge Agerskov grew frustrated with the conservative music played by the Danish National Broadcasting Corporation (Statsradiofonien).
+They came up with the idea for Radio Mercur, a station that would be entirely funded by advertising and playing pop and rock music.

+Agerskov, a law student, identified a legal "grey area" that could be exploited.
+With the support of millionaire silver trader Ib Fogh, the two cousins secured the funding to challenge the broadcasting monopoly, assembling a diverse group of employees, many of whom had no prior experience.

-The radio station was founded by Peer Jansen and Ib Fogh.
-It was called a pirate radio, because it was considered a lawless attack on the monopoly of the Danish National Broadcasting Corporation, though the authorities didn't have any weapon in the first place to stop the "radio pirates".
+Radio Mercur was called a pirate radio, because it was considered a lawless attack on the monopoly of Statsradiofonien, though the authorities didn't have any weapon in the first place to stop the "radio pirates".

 Radio Mercur made all of its recordings in studios in Copenhagen, Denmark and the tapes were then sailed to a transmitting vessel in international water in Øresund between Denmark and Sweden.
 Transmissions took place on the FM-band, first on 88,00 MHz, later on different frequencies to be able to meet complaints from the Danish authorities and also to transmit in stereo with dual transmissions on two frequencies simultaneously.

 The first transmitting vessel was Cheeta Mercur.
 It was later accompanied by the larger Cheeta II, placed in Storebaelt between Zeeland and Fuenen in order to cover most parts of Denmark.

 In September 1961 another pirate radio station began to compete under the name DCR/The Commercial Radio of Denmark (Danmarks Commercielle Radio).
 This was started by a group of former Mercur employees.
 The two stations merged in January 1962 and continued under the name Radio Mercur but with the jingle from DCR.
 DCR used the vessel Lucky Star for its transmissions.